ROCm/rocprofiler/README.md

 - plugin
   - file: File Plugin
   - perfetto: Perfetto Plugin
-  - att: Adavced thread tracer Plugin
+  - att: Advanced thread tracer Plugin
   - ctf: CTF Plugin
 - samples: Samples of how to use the API, and also input.txt input file samples for counter collection and ATT.
 - script: Scripts needed for tracing